SlothsAreLazyTho/born2beroot/README.md

 I used debian 11.6.0(Bullseye) for this subject.
 [Click here]("debian-11.6.0-amd64-netinst.iso").
 Funny enough all codenames from Debian are from the movie Toy Story.
 This is because the project leader on the Debian project actually used to work at pixar when they started Debian.
 [Referral]("https://www.debian.org/doc/manuals/debian-faq/ftparchives#sourceforcodenames")
+> The decision of using Toy Story names was made by Bruce Perens who was, at the time, the Debian Project Leader and was working also at Pixar, the company that produced the movies.

 # Password Policy:

 Flags for the password policy: